augustusrollin/detecting-kidney-cancer/README.md

 ```

 ## What the data is
-The data contains around 10,000 example images of what a benign tumor is, cancerous tumor, kidney stone, and cystic kidney disease.
-Using all the data it is then possible to use the model to detect what is cancerous.
+The dataset comprises approximately 10,000 example images, meticulously categorized to represent various medical conditions, including benign tumors, cancerous tumors, kidney stones, and cystic kidney disease.
+This extensive collection serves as a robust foundation for training a machine learning model, enabling it to discern subtle differences in imaging that indicate the presence of cancerous growths.
+By analyzing the diverse features and characteristics of each image, the model can learn to identify patterns that are associated with malignancy, ultimately enhancing its accuracy in detecting cancerous lesions.
+This capability not only streamlines the diagnostic process but also aids healthcare professionals in making informed decisions about patient care.
+With the potential to significantly reduce misdiagnosis and improve treatment outcomes, the application of this model could revolutionize early cancer detection and management strategies.

 ## References
 Everything here is not necceasrily refrences I am using, it consists of both a brainstorm of potential helpful ideas and stuff I am actually using.